sagemath/trac_to_gh/Issue 8973.md

 # Issue 8973: surf does not build (gcc 4.4.4)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8973

 Original creator: mmezzarobba